automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Loricatosaurus.md

 # Loricatosaurus
-## Description: This stegosaur was once classified as a species of Lexovisaurus.
+## This stegosaur was once classified as a species of Lexovisaurus.